gbsvb13/CyberSecurity_2024_study/README.md

 Ping used determine the performance of a connection between devices.
 Ping measures ICMP(Internet Control Message Protocol)'s travelling time to travelling another device by measuring time of ICMP's echo packet and ICMP's echo reply from the target device.

+0905
+The idea of web application : a program running on a remote server.